ilyabelow/path_of_pain/README.md

 ### Installing and launcing

-You need to have python vene package to install in virtal enviroment
+You need to have python venv package to install in virtual enviroment

 > bash install.sh